How to Sell a House by Owner in Arkansas: Your AR FSBO Guide

 Melissa enjoys using her experience as a house flipper, investment buyer, and waterfront home owner to help buyers and sellers thrive in the housing market.
 When not scouting real estate, you’ll most likely find her at the beach.

-In this guide to selling FSBO in Arkansas, we’ll cover what can be the most difficult aspects of selling by owner in The Natural State, including the steps that might be harder than you think.
-We’ll also provide a comprehensive overview of the full process to prep, market, and close on your home without the assistance of a real estate agent.
+In this guide, we’ll walk you through the steps to selling FSBO in Arkansas, covering what can be the most difficult aspects of the transaction.
+We’ll also provide a comprehensive overview of the full process of preparing, marketing, and closing on your home without the assistance of a real estate agent.

 Note: Once you’ve seen what’s required, you can roll up your sleeves and get started with your FSBO sale.
 Or — in the event you’d prefer to work with a real estate agent — HomeLight would be happy to introduce you to highly-rated professionals in your Arkansas market who can help you command top dollar and provide a low-stress selling experience.